samuel-jimenez/GramEditor/docs/src/extensions/capabilities.md

 # Extension Capabilities

-The operations that Zed extensions are able to perform are governed by a capability system.
+The operations that Tehanu extensions are able to perform are governed by a capability system.

 ## Restricting capabilities